rishabhdev444/rishabhdev444/README.md

 ## 🙍 About Me:

-- 🔭 I’m currently pursuing B.Tech in EEE.
+- 🔭 I’m a B.Tech Graduate in EEE.
-- 🌱 I’m currently learning Data Structures And Algorithms.
+- 🌱 Skilled in Java, C++, SQL, SpringBoot, HTML, CSS, Javascript.
-- 💬 Ask me about Frontend Web Development and tech related stuff.
+- 💬 Ask me about Frontend Web Development and Backend Development tech related stuff.
 - 📫 How to reach me: Email:- rishabhdev444@gmail.com